 5 Heat Safety Tips for Workplace Compliance & Employee Health

 July is Heat Safety Month, and justifiably so.
-In the Summer of 2022, high temperatures wreaked havoc across the globe.
-The U.S., Europe, India, Pakistan, and other parts of the world experienced record-breaking heatwaves that were not only miserable—they were dangerous, killing thousands of people.
+High temperatures have wreaked havoc across the globe in 2023.
+This year is on track to be the hottest on record as heatwaves roast regions around the world, resulting in deadly heat index scores well over triple digits.
+These heat events are not only miserable—they are also dangerous, killing thousands of people.
 Even worse, scientists predict these extreme heat events will become more frequent and more deadly in the future as human-caused climate change shifts weather patterns and makes them harder to predict.

 What, then, is a company to do in the face of these dangerous conditions?
 What’s expected of them and, more importantly, how can they protect their people and operations?
 Here, we’ll discuss tips for working in the heat to keep your people safe and your organization chugging along despite the adverse conditions.